 Important thing to consider about center columns / posts

-When I was writing about the maximum height of the tripod I was recommending not to include the height of centre column when determining the maximum height of a tripod.
+When I was writing about the maximum height of a tripod I was recommending not to include the height of centre column when determining the maximum height of a tripod.

-I would not extend the center column at all or only for few cm (if necessary), unless the tripod is of a very good quality or your camera is light.
+I would not extend the center column at all or only for few cm/inches (if necessary), unless a tripod is of a very good quality or your camera is light.

 Whenever you want to adjust the height of a tripod, it is much better to adjust the height of tripod legs than extending center column (unless for few centimetres).